jaredly/geometricart/Roadmap.md

 Super stoked, my folks.
 Gonna be rock solid.

 Also maybe I can use this for insets, we'll see.
 And weaving.

+BE SURE to test lines that are overlapping, my folks. yeah not doing well

+ALSO not doing well is the corner thats on another line. wows.
+- ok fixed that, nice.
+- but now the lines overlapping is breaking, so gotta figure that out.

 # Next up: